Zwelc/Zwelc/README.md

 I'm on the path to becoming a JavaScript enthusiast.

 ### Current Situation:
-I'm also participating in the Google Africa Developer Scholarship program under the Mobile Web Specialist track
+I'm participating in the Google Africa Developer Scholarship program under the Mobile Web Specialist track

 <hr>